 But, I tell him, it is in fact not our decision as The Lulu Tree, nor our place, to enter into such plans, for since the beginning, we’ve only ever sought to partner with Pastor Sonnel and the vision God has given him for his people.

 Our desire, from the beginning, was not to come as so many other western organizations and dictate the program, but rather to join in with what God was already doing through the people on the ground.

-I even go so far as to tell him that we have a five-year plan (https://thelulutree.com/sustainability-for-sierra-leone/) towards sustainability with Pastor Sonnel — that after the five years are up, our hope is to have helped him establish enough income-generating projects to be able to help Sierra Leone without our involvement.
+I even go so far as to tell him that our hope is to help him establish enough income-generating projects to be able to help Sierra Leone without our involvement.
 But even after that, I told him, we would still come.
 Only we would come just as friends, as witnesses to see all that the Lord had done.

 With this the chief smiled.
 It was the first time I’d seen him smile.
 And then all the elders and the chiefs were smiling and they were bowing and the chief said in Krio: